Goldman Sachs' graduate interview questions about the firm

 There’s no getting away from the fact that you should have read up on how markets work before the interview.
 When you are in the interview, don’t bluff it if you don’t know the answer.
 Confess your ignorance and, if possible, explain how you would go about finding the information to give the answer.
 If it feels sensible, briefly turn the discussion to a related technical topic about which you know more and one that is still relevant to Goldman Sachs.

-To be honest, it is much less forgivable if you don’t show the following general knowledge about the company’s clients and the financial landscape in which the Goldman Sachs operates – whether or not you’re asked these questions:
+It is much less forgivable if you don’t show the following general knowledge about the company’s clients and the financial landscape in which the Goldman Sachs operates – whether or not you’re asked these questions:

 - Who are our clients?